jucian0/engrafia/packages/engrafia-plugin/README.md

 To write new documents, it's useful if your development environment is up, otherwise, you will not be able to see live changes on the docs you are writing.

-Do that by running the command `yarn dev`, the development environment will be available in [`http://localhost:3000`](http://localhost:3000)
+Do that by running the command `yarn dev`, the development environment will be available at [`http://localhost:3000`](http://localhost:3000)

 ### MD files